 Excavation collapses are particularly dangerous.
 They can occur quickly, limiting the ability of workers and others to escape, especially if the collapse of a trench, tunnel or shaft is extensive.
 The speed of an excavation collapse increases the risk associated with excavation work.
 The consequences are significant because falling earth can bury or crush a person in its path.
 This can result in death by suffocation or internal crush injuries.

-This module provides training on safe excavations around safe storage of excavated materials, trenching, benching and shoring, and working around underground services.
-The module also looks at the dangers of asbestos-contaminated soil and silica dust.
+This course provides training on safe excavations around safe storage of excavated materials, trenching, benching and shoring, and working around underground services.
+The course also looks at the dangers of asbestos-contaminated soil and silica dust.

 This training challenges workers to think about injuries as a result of a fall, poor manual handling, working around powered mobile plant and managing worksites to only allow access to authorised personnel.

 Course length: 30 mins (9 x videos + assessments)

 - All content can be customised

 - Facilitator’s Guide with video transcripts and assessments